 Like from tip top of that cowlick to the bottom of those toes!
 These will be your memories and I want them perfect!

 Your shoes will get in some shots, so wear shoes free of scuffs and marks.
 I may take close up of your hands too, so be sure that nails are at least clean.
 Clothing with distracting words or larger logos may distract from your expressions.
 So wear clothing with solid colors or soft mild prints.

 Keep in mind of the location we are shooting at.
-I would not wear shoes to a beach location.
+I would not wear sneakers to a beach location.
 Chances are I'll ask you to go barefoot and splash in the water!
 Flip flops or sandals would work best.
-If we are shooting in more rough terrain like in the grass or park, I'd avoid stiletto heels.
+If we are shooting in more rougher terrain like in the grass or a park, I'd avoid stiletto heels.
 However if you want to wear pointy heels, you can find heel grass protectors on Amazon here.
 You can always bring a second pair of shoes to walk around in and then change into your nicer session shoes when we're ready to start.

 Some things to avoid.

 There are a few more things to consider avoiding when choosing what to wear from your session: